fmagaud/fmagaud.github.io/index.md

  - #### first the difference of black people arrests in number before and after July 2013.
  - #### second the change in trends after this point through a segmented regression analysis.

-Now that we have seen the impact of July 2013 on the evolution of the arrests of the African American, let's have a look at its influence on other races !
+Now that we have seen the clear impact of July 2013 on the evolution of the arrests of the African American, let's have a look at its influence on other races !
 ___

 # How did the creation of this movement impacted the other races ?